rayhan-wijaya/base-ui/README.md

 for building UI without introducing a memory-hogging solution, making it a more general-purpose library.

-You can use refs instead, which are dead simple under the hood.
+As for alternatives, you can use refs instead, which are dead simple under the hood.
 They do not use abstract code.
 They're literally just variables referencing the GUI element.
+Refer to the next section for more detail on refs.

 So something like: